On order preserving and order reversing mappings defined on cones of convex functions: Fully order preserving mappings on the cone of Minkowski functionals

+We will show in this section that characterizations of fully order preserving mappings defined on certain classes of convex functions (such as Minkowski functionals, continuous norms, positive homogeneous convex functions of degree $p$ et. al) could be deduced from characterizations of fully order preserving mappings defined on seminorms.

-Recall that a Minkowski functional is a non-negative extend real-valued positively homogeneous convex function.
-For a Banach space $X$, we denote by ${\rm mink}(X)$ the cone of all lower extended real-valued semicontinuous Minkowski functionals defined on $X$, and ${\mathscr C}_{0,*}(X^*)$ is defined as in Section 8, the cone of all $w^*$-closed convex subsets of $X^*$ containing the origin.
+Recall that a Minkowski functional is a non-negative positively homogeneous convex function.
+For a Banach space $X$, we denote by ${\rm mink}(X)$ the cone of all extended real-valued l.s.c.
+Minkowski functionals defined on $X$, and ${\mathscr C}_{0,*}(X^*)$ is defined as in Section 8, the cone of all $w^*$-closed convex subsets of $X^*$ containing the origin.